lightstep/cloud-native-observability/08 - telemetry-roi.md

 client-based sampling rates, where originators of transactions define a given ratio of transactions to be traced or logged (such as 1-in-10, 1-in-100, etc.) and only recording transactions that meet that demand.
-This approach leaves something to be desired, as outliers can be easily missed.
+This approach leaves something to be desired, as outliers or deep errors can be easily missed.
 Further developments have introduced heuristic-based approaches, that override sampling rates based on indicators of state, such as prioritizing collection of errors or other faults in the final sample.

 In general, cloud-native observability places more value on dynamic sampling approaches rather than static ones.
 The key difference is where this sampling is